 For instance, when students need to collaborate and partner for project work, group them purposefully for better outcomes.
-For other activities such as learning circles or turn and talk activity, they can be randomly assigned a partner.
+For other activities such as learning circles or turn and talk activities, they can be randomly assigned a partner.

 6. Make your students feel valued

 The isolation experienced by students when studying in online classrooms can impact their academic performance negatively and make them feel demotivated.

 The best way instructors can help their students here is by making them feel valued in the classroom through interactive strategies in teaching.

 - Consistently follow up on what you did in previous lessons

 - Make an effort to find out about student’s interests and incorporate them into the lesson wherever possible